Atmosic/connectedhomeip/examples/light-switch-app/atmosic/README.md

 #### Thread provisioning

-The provisioning operation, which is the Last part of the rendezvous procedure, involves sending the Thread network credentials from the Matter controller to the Matter device.
+The provisioning operation, which is the last part of the rendezvous procedure, involves sending the Thread network credentials from the Matter controller to the Matter device.
 As a result, the device joins the Thread network and can communicate with other devices in the network.